WorkloadAutomation/ibm-workload-automation-docker-compose/readmes/readme_CONSOLE.md

 		-e DB_ADMIN_USER=db_admin_user \
 		-e DB_ADMIN_PASSWORD=db_admin_password \
 		-v workload-automation-console-data:/home/wauser \
-		ibm-workload-automation-console:9.5.0.04.\<release_date>
+		ibm-workload-automation-console:9.5.0.05.\<release_date>

 > **Note:** The name of the image has to be the same as the one you loaded on your local workstation when you launched the docker load command.

-### Additional configuration

-The following information applies to both deploying with Docker compose and Docker run.

-> **Note**: Internal ports are predefined and must not be changed.
+> **Note:** Internal ports are predefined and must not be changed.
 External ports can be customized.

+### Installing with custom .PEM certificates
-> **Note:** To use custom certificates, modify the volume `<path_on_host_containing_certs>:/opt/wautils/certs` with the path of the directory that contains your certificates at the place of `<path_on_host_containing_certs>`.
+To use custom certificates, modify the volume `<path_on_host_containing_certs>:/opt/wautils/certs` with the path of the directory that contains your certificates at the place of `<path_on_host_containing_certs>`.
 In the defined folder, add the following certificates:

-    - TWSServerTrustFile.jks
+      - ca.crt
-    - TWSServerKeyFile.jks
+      - tls.key
-    - ltpa.keys
+      - tls.crt

-> **Note**: If you set on true the "DB_SSL_CONNECTION" setting, you must add the following certificates to the volume that stores customized certificates: TWSServerTrustFile.jks and TWSServerTrustFile.jks.pwd

-  "TWSServerTrustFile.jks.pwd" file must contain the password for "TWSServerTrustFile.jks" file.